MC5: 1963–1967: Formation and early years

-Success in Detroit

-Playing almost nightly any place they could in and around Detroit, MC5 quickly earned a reputation for their high-energy live performances and had a sizeable local following, regularly drawing sellout audiences of 1000 or more.
-Contemporary rock writer Robert Bixby stated that the sound of MC5 was like "a catastrophic force of nature the band was barely able to control", while Don McLeese notes that fans compared the aftermath of an MC5 performance to the delirious exhaustion experienced after "a street rumble or an orgy".
+Playing almost nightly any place they could in and around Detroit, MC5 quickly earned a reputation for high-energy live performances and won a sizeable local following, regularly drawing sellout audiences of 1000 or more.
+Contemporary rock writer Robert Bixby stated that their sound was like "a catastrophic force of nature the band was barely able to control".
+Don McLeese noted that fans compared the aftermath of an MC5 performance to the delirious exhaustion after "a street rumble or an orgy".

+"When I first saw them, it was before they wrote songs, or it was before they met John Sinclair," recalled Iggy Pop.
+"They were just a really fuckin' good big city cover band, and they covered basically The Stones, Hendrix, The Who, all that shit, real well.
+And then they knew a little Ray Charles and shit.
+As they developed, I thought there was an overlay of jazz, but a lot of the music values were very hard rock.
+Not too bluesy."

+MC5 released a cover of Them's "I Can Only Give You Everything", backed with their own "One of the Guys", on the tiny AMG label in 1967.

+1968–1969: Kick Out the Jams

-Having released a cover of Them's "I Can Only Give You Everything" backed with original composition "One of the Guys" on the tiny AMG label over a year earlier, in early 1968 their second single was released by Trans-Love Energies on A-Square records (though without the knowledge of that label's owner Jeep Holland).
+In early 1968, the band's second single was released by Trans-Love Energies on A-Square records (though without the knowledge of that label's owner Jeep Holland).
 Housed in a striking picture sleeve, it comprised two original songs: "Borderline" and "Looking at You".
 The first pressing sold out in a few weeks, and by year's end it had gone through more pressings totaling several thousand copies.
 A third single that coupled "I Can Only Give You Everything" with the original "I Just Don't Know" appeared at about the same time on the AMG label, as well.

-That summer MC5 toured the U.S. East Coast, which generated an enormous response, with the group often overshadowing the more famous acts they opened up for: McLeese writes that when opening for Big Brother and the Holding Company audiences regularly demanded multiple encores of MC5, and at a memorable series of concerts, Cream—one of the leading hard rock groups of the era—"left the stage vanquished".
-This same east coast tour led to the rapturous aforementioned Rolling Stone cover story that praised MC5 with nearly evangelistic zeal, and also to an association with the radical group Up Against the Wall Motherfuckers.
+That summer MC5 toured the East Coast of the United States, which generated an enormous response, with the group often overshadowing the more famous acts they opened up for: McLeese writes that when opening for Big Brother and the Holding Company, audiences regularly demanded multiple encores of MC5, and at a memorable series of concerts, Cream—one of the leading hard rock groups of the era—"left the stage vanquished".
+This same east coast tour led to MC5's association with the radical group Up Against the Wall Motherfucker.

 MC5 became the leading band in a burgeoning hard rock scene, serving as mentors to fellow South-Eastern Michigan bands The Stooges and The Up, and major record labels expressed an interest in the group.
 As related in the notes for reissued editions of the Stooges' debut album, Danny Fields of Elektra Records came to Detroit to see MC5.
 At Kramer's recommendation, he went to see The Stooges.
 Fields was so impressed that he ended up offering contracts to both bands in September 1968.
 They were the first hard rock groups signed to Elektra Records.